agilista/numbers_to_words_tests/README.md

 ## The Polyglot Challenge ##

-The challenge is to write some code to convert numbers to their british english numeral equivalent using the least amount of legitimate lines of code in any language (as long as it can be shown to execute). i.e. 1 as one, 101 as one hundred and one, 900090 as nine hundred thousand and ninety.
+The challenge is to write code that will convert numbers to their british english numeral equivalent using the least amount of legitimate lines of code in any language (as long as it can be shown to execute). i.e. 1 as one, 101 as one hundred and one, 900090 as nine hundred thousand and ninety.